About configuring role-based user access

 - To manage roles with the

-authorize.confconfiguration file, see Add and edit roles with authorize.conf.
+authorize.confconfiguration file on Splunk Enterprise only, see Add and edit roles with authorize.conf.

 Search filters are limited to certain specific fields and operators.
 You can create a search filter manually by typing it in, or you can use the search filter generator to create it automatically, based on the number of indexes you select and the indexed fields and values that those indexes contain.
 With the search filter generator, you can create complex search filters without a need to worry about syntax.
 You can preview what a search with this filter applied will look like when you run it, so that you can be confident your users get the search results you expect when they use it.